m5stack/m5-docs/docs/en/module/stepmotor.md

 ## Description

-This is a <mark>StepMotor Driver Module</mark> built in MEGA328P MCU which has been burnt <mark>GRBL</mark> firmware used to control stepper motors.
+<mark>STEPMOTOR</mark> is a module for driving step motor built in MEGA328P MCU which has been burnt **GRBL** firmware used to control stepper motors.
 The module comunicates with M5Core via I2C.
 It's I2C address is 0x70.

 ## Feature

 -  9-24V Power Input
--  Driver 3-way stepper motors<mark>(X, Y, Z)</mark>
+-  Driver 3-way stepper motors **(X, Y, Z)**
 -  Including a lithium battery interface

 ## Include